tamari92/spawncycler/settings.md

 1. Warn when using custom ZED sets
 2. Warn when using custom Generator settings
 3. Warn when saving invalid length
+4. Warn when saving empty waves
-4. Autosave Enabled
+5. Autosave Enabled
-5. Autosave Interval
+6. Autosave Interval
-6. Default JSON Manual Save Length
+7. Default JSON Manual Save Length
-7. Default Manual Save Filetype
+8. Default Manual Save Filetype
-8. New Squad Minimum ZED Amount
+9. New Squad Minimum ZED Amount
-9. Default Analyze Sample GameLength
+10. Default Analyze Sample GameLength

 ### Warn when using custom ZED sets
 Sets whether or not SpawnCycler should warn when switching to non-standard ZED sets.